 The Fireplace Sneak Peek:

 I mentioned that this makeover extended to the living room and the fireplace got a bold coat of paint too!
-Here’s a sneak peek but I’ll share a full before/after post soon.
+Click here to see the fireplace before and after.